Sdcrouse/Sdcrouse.github.io/_posts/2018-11-30-my_journey_through_sql_group_by_and_order_by.markdown

 9. LIMIT

 I hope this helps you gain a better understanding of SQL and its applications.
 Congratulations on reaching the end of this blog post, and Happy Programming!

+#### Feedback

+I am always open to suggestions for improvement on my blog posts!
+If you have any feedback for me, please feel free to [raise an issue here](https://github.com/Sdcrouse/Sdcrouse.github.io).
+I will do my best to get back to you promptly.